gbdev/pandocs/content/Video_Display.md

 ```

 Because sprites are not displayed while OAM DMA is in progress, most
-programs execute this procedure from inside of their VBlank
+programs execute this procedure from inside of their V-Blank
-procedure.
-But it is also possible to execute it during display redraw
+handler.
+But it is also possible to execute it during display redraw,
-also, allowing to display more than 40 sprites on the screen (that is, for
+allowing to display more than 40 sprites on the screen (that is, for
-example 40 sprites in upper half, and other 40 sprites in lower half of
+example 40 sprites in the top half, and other 40 sprites in the bottom half of
 the screen), at the cost of a couple lines that lack sprites.

 A more compact procedure is

 ```
- run_dma:  ; This part is in ROM ld a, start address / 100h
+ run_dma:  ; This part is in ROM ld a, start address / $100
-  ld bc, 2946h  ; B: wait time; C: OAM trigger jp run_dma_hrampart
+  ld bc, $2946  ; B: wait time; C: OAM trigger jp run_dma_hrampart

  run_dma_hrampart: